-- +- Tibet Entertainment, Tibet Festival Events, Tibet New Year, Horse Racing Festival, Ganden Festival, Bathing Festival, Harvest Festival

 Harvest Festival

-Date: in August (Tibetan Calendar)
+Date: August (Tibetan Calendar)

 It is a festival mainly celebrated in rural areas to pray for a good harvest.
 On this day, farmers put on their best clothes, carry harvest pagodas made from the ears of highland barley and wheat and circle around their fields beating drums, chanting holy songs, and dancing.
 Then they will gather to drink Chang and yak butter tea.
-In some areas, there are other activities as well, such as horse races, archery competitions and performances of Tibetan Opera.
-After the Harvest Festival, farmers will be busy harvesting their crops so it represents one last chance to relax and have fun before the difficult months ahead.

 About Us | Contact Us | FAQ | Privacy Policy | Terms and Conditions | Links | Sitemap